 More and more HR professionals are realizing that our calling is to create an environment in which our people can engage and therefore perform - rather than create policies or run payroll.
 Those things are absolutely crucial but the driver is an engaging environment and those more operational elements are enablers to driving the engaging environment.

-When we lead with experience and engagement rather than operations, we lead with the impact HR has on the organization instead of what HR does, and that shifts the whole conversation and perception.
+When we lead with experience and engagement rather than activities, we lead with the impact HR has on the organization instead of what HR does, and that shifts the whole conversation and perception.
 I call this having a talent-centric mindset.

 At the same time, as we get more and more specialties in HR, we are becoming more siloed.
 And when we work in silo's, we don't work strategically together to further the experience and engagement of our people.
 I am so over the statements like "I'm in the fun part of HR" or "I do bread and butter HR" or "Well I'm in training so I guess I'm in HR but not really" because all those do is separate us from one another and denigrate our colleagues.
 No one HR function is better than the other, we need all of them for a holistic lifecycle approach for our people.